Nethanialtan/myGithubActions/README.md

 # Simple CI/CD Project: myGithubActions

 ## Overview of purpose
 TDZ Inc., social media production team used share point to share and update many of their web design and programming projects.
 Issue:  works were uncontrollable and waiting time was wasted.
 DevOps, a better way to increases an organization's ability to deliver applications and services at high velocity.
-A simple CICD created high level to share with them.
+A simple CICD created to share with them.

 ![social-media-marketing](social-media-marketing.png)